MichaelThomasMPT/chowdown/_recipes/chicken-pad-thai.md

 directions:
 - Gather the ingredients.
-- Make the sauce by combining sauce ingredients together in a cup.
+- Make the sauce by combining tamarind paste, fih sauce, chicken stock (1/4 cup only), chili sauce and brown sugar together in a cup.
 Stir well to dissolve tamarind and brown sugar.
 Taste-test for a tangy balance between sweet and sour.
 Add more sugar if too sour, or more tamarind if too sweet.
 - Bring a large pot of water to boil and dunk in rice noodles.
 Stir to separate.
 Only cook until they are soft enough to be eaten, but just barely - still firm and a little "crunchy" (they will finish cooking later in the pan).
 - Drain the noodles and rinse well with cold water to prevent sticking.
 Set aside.
 - Place chicken slices in a small bowl.
 Stir together the cornstarch and soy sauce and pour over chicken.
 Stir well and set aside.